NSBA Foundation Scholarship

-The NSBA Foundation awards one scholarship annually in the amount of $2000.
+The NSBA Foundation awards one scholarship annually in the amount of $2000 in honor of academic merit and financial need.
 The recipient will receive $1,000 the first year, and the next installment will be awarded the second year.
 The program is open to any current NSBA youth member who will be attending an accredited college or university on a full-time basis, for a minimum of 12 credit hours.
-The Youth Scholarship program is one of the five programs administered by the Foundation.
 The Foundation's scholarship fund relies strictly on donations, and accepts donations of any size as well as special memorial scholarship contributions to present the award each year.

 “I was fortunate to take one of the very first forensic science classes offered in the state of Kansas during my junior year of high school.
 We studied everything from fingerprint analysis to DNA to use of fibers as evidence and autopsies.
 I loved the class,” she said.

 Lola Knight, of Kernersville, North Carolina, plans to study equine business management or business administration as she pursues a career within the horse industry.

 “When I found out I could make a career by training and boarding horses, my decision was made.
 There was no question in my mind that this was what I wanted to spend my life doing,” she said.
 Lola has already worked for Steve and Jennifer Reams as well as Jeremy May, learning the life of a professional horse trainer.
 She also serves as North Carolina Quarter Horse Youth Association’s 2021 press secretary.